KrystianJachna/Sentiment-Analysis/README.md

 make gui
 ```

-This is a simple GUI created using Gradio, which allows the user to input a review and get a sentiment prediction.
+This command starts a Gradio-based GUI, allowing users to input a review and get a sentiment prediction.
+Access the GUI
-It uses the model saved in `model/model.pkl` to predict the sentiment of a given review.
-The GUI
-can be accessed from
-the browser at the URL displayed in the terminal.
-The default URL is `http://127.0.0.1:7860`, but it may vary.
+in your browser at the URL displayed in the terminal (default: http://127.0.0.1:7860).
+Additionally, with the share
-Additionally, with the `share` option set to `True`, the model is also hosted on a public URL, which is displayed in
+option set to True, the model is also hosted on a public URL, which is displayed in the terminal.
-the terminal.

 ![GUI](assets/gradio.png)